jbcodeforce/java-studies/docs/quarkus.md

 docker run --rm -p 8080:8080 -ti --network kafkanet -v ~/.m2:/root/.m2 tmp-builder
 ```

-We can also combine this into a docker-compose [file like in the item-aggregator](https://github.com/jbcodeforce/eda-kconnect-lab/blob/master/item-aggregator/docker-compose-dev.yaml) project.
+We can also combine this into a docker-compose [file like in the eda item inventory](https://github.com/ibm-cloud-architecture/refarch-eda-item-inventory/blob/master/dev-docker-compose.yaml) project.

 ```yaml
   maven: